mirochaj/ares/doc/uth_pop_halo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 If the default lookup table doesn't suit your purpose, you can (i) generate your own using the same machinery, or (ii) create your own lookup table using some other code.

 If all you want to do is change the redshift or mass ranges, resolution, cosmological parameters, or model for the mass function (e.g., Press-Schechter, Sheth-Tormen, etc.), I'd recommend option \#1.
 If you navigate to ``$ARES/input/hmf``, you can modify the script ``generate_hmf_tables.py``.
 Have a look at :doc:`params_hmf` to see what changes are possible.
-By default, *ares* will go looking in ``$ARES/input/hmf`` for suitable lookup tables, so your new table will be found automatically if you supply the same set of parameters to an *ares* simulation.
+By default, *ARES* will go looking in ``$ARES/input/hmf`` for suitable lookup tables, so your new table will be found automatically if you supply the same set of parameters to an *ARES* simulation.
 If you want to make these changes permanent without modifying the source code locally, you could change your custom defaults (see :doc:`params` for instructions).

-If you have your own code for generating the halo mass function, everything else in *ares* should work as-advertised so long as the format of your table matches the expected format.
-Right now, *ares* supports pickle files ``.npy`` or ``.npz`` files, and HDF5 files.
+If you have your own code for generating the halo mass function, everything else in *ARES* should work as-advertised so long as the format of your table matches the expected format.
+Right now, *ARES* supports pickle files ``.npy`` or ``.npz`` files, and HDF5 files.
 Have a look in ``ares.physics.HaloMassFunction.save`` to see the expected order and/or names of fields in your file.
-Once you've got a complete file, you'll want to provide the full path to *ares* via the ``hmf_table`` parameter.
+Once you've got a complete file, you'll want to provide the full path to *ARES* via the ``hmf_table`` parameter.